kintsugitwow/MethWheelchair/README.md

 # MethWheelchair

 Disables movement keybinds after standing still for at least one frame after Shackles of the Legion cast has started.
-After debuff is gone re-enables keybinds.
+After debuff is gone or after 6.5 seconds after cast event re-enables keybinds.

 Use ``/run MethWheelchair.Restore()`` macro to forcefully restore your keybinds.